 About Kelley Barnaby

-Kelley Barnaby is a senior associate in the Litigation & Trial Practice Group, focusing her practice on commercial business litigation, including litigation arising from intellectual property rights, contract claims and unfair competition claims.
+Kelley Barnaby is a partner with Alston & Bird’s Litigation & Trial Practice Group, focusing her practice on commercial business litigation, including litigation arising from intellectual property rights, contract claims and unfair competition claims.

 About David Carpenter

-David is a partner on Alston & Bird's Litigation & Trial Practice Team.
+David Carpenter is a partner with Alston & Bird's Litigation & Trial Practice Group.
 He concentrates his practice in general business and commercial litigation, with special focus on consumer and privacy class action defense, business torts and contract disputes.